-- Keep to formed tracks
+- Keep to formed tracks.

-- · Do not litter.
+- Do not litter.

 - Respect private land if in doubt ask permission.

 - Shooting is prohibited.

-- No fires on lakeshores
+- No fires on lakesho

-- Do not fell trees

-Responsible Boating
+- Responsible Boating

 Tooms Lake is a shallow and sheltered water ideal for small boats.
 Use the designated launching area only.
 Practice minimal impact boating by accelerating gently in shallow water to avoid the underwater wash from the propeller jet stirring up silt and mud.
 This sediment clouds the water, disturbs sensitive weed beds, smothers aquatic plants and degrades fish habitat.